 I started my blog in 2018, to put my yoga thoughts out there.
 I love the philosophy.
 I love the simplicity.
 I love relating the ideas to my own life and ideally getting students to do the same, you included.
 Jump in here.

 Originally I started explaining some of the terms often used in a yoga class.
 Using Sanskrit words is fun but half the time no one really knows what they are saying or why.
 Some of you who have memorized the Ashtanga opening chant for teacher training may know what I mean.

 I’ve extended out a bit more but the blog still falls in the realm of yoga education and observational humor.

 When I’m not dancing, teaching or finding new ways to use tiki torches, I’m doing big girl writing.
 That’s my go to activity.

-My first book is 90% completed.
+My first book, a humorous memoir of sorts, is on sale now.
 You can get a bit more info here.

-My second book, maybe 40% completed, is on the creative process.
+My fourth book, 40% completed, is on the creative process.
 (I read fiction but prefer writing non-fiction.)

 For my Masters in Creativity Studies at the Union Institute & University, I developed a model of the creative process.
 Yes, we all do have creative bones in our body!
 Eventually and with some luck, I’ll get the opportunity to convince you.